-- New Hackney Carriage & Private Hire Vehicles licences will only be granted on vehicles that meet Euro 6 Standard. - Transfer of Hackney Carriage & Private Hire Vehicles licences will only be granted on vehicles that meet Euro 6 standard. - Replacement of Hackney Carriage & Private Hire Vehicle.
-An existing vehicle licence holder (a proprietor that has held a current licence before introduction of the policy and has continued to renew this licence) may change the vehicle on that licence if the vehicle meets minimum Euro 5 standards (unless the vehicle meets authority wheelchair accessible policy, thus meaning the vehicle meeting the lower standard of Euro 4).
-Vehicle licences granted after the introduction of the policy will only be granted to replace vehicles that meet Euro 6 standard.
+- New Hackney Carriage & Private Hire Vehicles licences will only be granted on vehicles that meet Euro 6 Standard. - Transfer of Hackney Carriage & Private Hire Vehicles licences will only be granted on vehicles that meet Euro 6 standard.

+Replacement of Hackney Carriage & Private Hire Vehicle.
+An existing vehicle licence holder (a proprietor that has held a current licence before introduction of the policy and has continued to renew this licence) may continue to hold/renew their licence for the shelf life of the vehicle, regardless of their Euro standard rating.

-Euro Standard Date the standard was introduced Euro 2 January 1996 Euro 3 1 st January 2000 until 31 st December 2004 Euro 4 1 st January 2005 until 31 st August 2009 Euro 5 1 st September 2009 until 31 st August 2014 Euro 6 1 st September 2014 important to highlight this to trade so they can prepare long term business plans to coincide with "greener" taxis.
-Should a further emissions policy be introduced this will be attached to this policy as Annex 16 - Vehicle Emissions Policy.
+Euro Standard Date the standard was introduced Euro 2 January 1996 Euro 3 1 st January 2000 until 31 st December 2004 Euro 4 1 st January 2005 until 31 st August 2009 Euro 5 1 st September 2009 until 31 st August 2014 Euro 6 1 st September 2014